wasplang/wasp/README.md

 If you think your standard library is out of date, just run `wasp vendor`

-# Lisp like its 1959
+# Simple Data Structures

 Wasp is an extremely basic language and standard library.

-It's primary goal right now is to be a MINIMAL Lisp that can be self hosted.
-Specifically:
-* emphasis on recursion
-* functions can be passed around as arguments
-* symbols
-* immutable cons data structure
+## Linked List

 ```clojure
 (cons 42 nil) ; returns the memory location of cons